Open-Data-Product-Initiative/odpv-v1.0/README.md

-# Open Data Product Catalogs (ODPC)
+# Open Data Products Vocabulary (ODPV)

-The Open Data Product Catalogs, ODPC, is a vendor-neutral, open-source, machine-readable model for cataloging data product portfolios.
+The Open Data Product Vocabulary, ODPV, is a vendor-neutral, open-source, machine-readable controlled vocabulary for data product management.
+ODPV defines shared terms used across the OpenDataProducts.org standards family, including data products, catalogs, graphs, value concepts, governance concepts, and relationship terms.
+It is designed to help organizations use consistent language across specifications, catalogs, graph implementations, AI assistants, and GraphRAG-ready data product portfolios.

-ODPC defines reusable portfolio objects around data products, including product references, use cases, business objectives, KPIs, signals, and catalog items.

-It is designed to help organizations move from isolated data product descriptions to managed portfolios connected to business demand and measurable outcomes.

-# What ODPC Defines
+# What ODPV Defines

-ODPC defines the catalog layer around data products.
-The first version focuses on:
+ODPV defines the shared vocabulary layer for the OpenDataProducts.org standards family.
+The first version focuses on four concept groups:

+* ODPV Core
+* ODPV Value
+* ODPV Governance
+* ODPV Relationships

+These groups create a common language for describing, connecting, validating, and reasoning over data product portfolios.

+# ODPV Core

+ODPV Core defines foundational terms used across the standards family.

+The first version includes:

+* DataProduct
+* DataProductCatalog
+* DataProductGraph
+* Dataset
+* Distribution
+* DataService
+* Provider
+* Consumer
+* Owner
+* Outcome Owner
-* ProductReference
+* System Steward

+These terms describe the basic objects and roles needed to manage data products, catalogs, and graphs.

+# ODPV Value

+ODPV Value defines terms that connect data products to business demand, objectives, outcomes, and prioritization.

+The first version includes:

 * UseCase
 * BusinessObjective
 * KPI
+* Impact
 * Signal
+* Gap
+* Priority

+These terms help connect data products to measurable value and portfolio-level decision-making.

+# ODPV Governance

+ODPV Governance defines terms for quality, access, legal, operational, and compliance context.

+The first version includes:

+* DataQuality
+* Pricing plan
+* SLA
+* License
+* AccessMethod
+* Agreement
+* Policy
+* ComplianceRule

+These terms help describe how data products are governed, accessed, controlled, and trusted.

+# ODPV Relationships

+ODPV Relationships defines reusable relationship terms for graph implementation and portfolio analysis.

+The first version includes:

+* supports
+* requires
+* contributesTo
+* measures
+* belongsTo
+* dependsOn
+* governedBy
+* providedBy
-* Catalog
+* consumedBy
-* CatalogItem
+* indicates

-These objects create a shared structure for discovery, portfolio planning, prioritization, and AI-native automation.
+These relationship terms help connect data products, use cases, objectives, KPIs, signals, providers, consumers, policies, and catalogs in a consistent way.

-# ODPS-Native, Not ODPS-Only
+# Companion Vocabulary, Not a Heavy Ontology

-ODPC is designed to work naturally with the Open Data Product Specification, ODPS.
+ODPV is not intended to be a heavy ontology.

+It is a practical controlled vocabulary that gives stable reference terms to the OpenDataProducts.org standards family.
+Each specification can reference ODPV terms instead of redefining shared concepts locally.
+Shared terms belong in ODPV.
+Spec-specific terms stay in the relevant specification.
+Extensions can define additional domain-specific or organization-specific terms.

+# Relationship to ODPS, ODPC, and ODPG

-ODPS remains the preferred model for defining one data product.
-ODPC adds the portfolio and catalog layer around it.
+* ODPS defines one data product.

-ODPC also supports other product models through product references and mapping profiles.
-This allows organizations using DPDS, internal enterprise schemas, vendor catalogs, or marketplace definitions to participate without immediate migration.
+* ODPC defines reusable catalog and portfolio objects.
+* ODPG defines relationships between data products, use cases, objectives, KPIs, signals, and other portfolio objects.
+* ODPV defines the shared language used by all of them.

+Used together, ODPS, ODPC, ODPG, and ODPV create a machine-readable operating model for data product management.

+# Why ODPV Matters

+ODPV helps prevent terminology drift across the standards family.
+Without a shared vocabulary, each specification may define terms such as Data Product, Use Case, Objective, KPI, Signal, Owner, SLA, License, or Relationship slightly differently.
+ODPV gives these terms one stable reference point.
+This improves:

+* Specification alignment
+* Graph implementation
+* Metadata validation
+* Catalog interoperability
+* AI-assisted discovery
+* GraphRAG context
+* Portfolio analysis
+* Tool development

+# Example Use

+* A data product in ODPS can reference ODPV terms for concepts such as DataProduct, Owner, SLA, DataQuality, License, and AccessMethod.
+* A catalog in ODPC can reference ODPV terms for concepts such as DataProductCatalog, UseCase, BusinessObjective, KPI, Signal, Gap, and Priority.
+* A graph in ODPG can reference ODPV terms for node types and relationship types such as supports, requires, contributesTo, measures, belongsTo, dependsOn, governedBy, providedBy, consumedBy, and indicates.

 # Specification Aims

-* Catalog data products, use cases, business objectives, KPIs, and signals in a consistent way.
-* Support portfolio-level data product management.
+* Define shared terms for data product management.
-* Connect data products to business objectives and measurable value.
+* Reduce duplicate term definitions across ODPS, ODPC, and ODPG.
+* Prevent terminology drift across the standards family.
+* Support consistent graph node and relationship naming.
+* Support AI-assisted discovery, metadata generation, and GraphRAG.
-* Enable interoperability between catalogs, platforms, marketplaces, and tools.
+* Improve interoperability between catalogs, platforms, marketplaces, and tools.
-* Support AI-assisted discovery, planning, and portfolio analysis.
-* Provide reusable objects for Open Data Product Graphs, ODPG.
-* Relationship to ODPS and ODPG

-ODPS defines one data product.
-ODPC defines reusable portfolio objects.
-ODPG defines the relationships between those objects.

-Each specification can be used separately.
-Used together, they create a machine-readable operating model for data product management.
+* Provide a lightweight path toward semantic knowledge graph implementation.
+* Keep formal ontology work optional.

 # Found a Bug?